 Translating between any two languages is much more complex than simply finding the corresponding word.
 Rather, it’s a process which should be completed holistically, taking the overall meaning into account.
 For example, the French idiom “pleuvoir des cordes” literally translates to English as “raining ropes”, which doesn’t make sense to an English speaking audience.
 However, French speakers would be just as bemused if they were faced with a literal translation of the phrase’s English counterpart, “raining cats and dogs”.

-If you were to use a free translation tool, such as Google Translate, to translate “pleuvoir des cordes” into English, you would receive the “raining cats and dogs” response, thanks to the ever-trending ‘in context’ options, which are often community-verified.
+If you were to use a free translation tool, such as a Google Translate or a Translation App to translate “pleuvoir des cordes” into English, you would receive the “raining cats and dogs” response, thanks to the ever-trending ‘in context’ options, which are often community-verified.
 But this still isn’t a good enough replacement for a complete English to French translation service, especially where your business is concerned.

 The French language varies by region